verrannt/show-us-the-data/README.md

 ## Acknowledgements & License

-Parts of our code, mainly relating to the input processing pipeline and the training loop, have been taken from or inspired by [this blog post](https://www.depends-on-the-definition.com/named-entity-recognition-with-bert/) by [Tobias](https://www.depends-on-the-definition.com/about/).
+Parts of our code, mainly relating to the input processing pipeline and the training loop, have been taken from or inspired by [this blog post](https://www.depends-on-the-definition.com/named-entity-recognition-with-bert/) by [Tobias Sterbak](https://www.depends-on-the-definition.com/about/).
 Like the rest of our code, it is licensed under the MIT license.
 A copy of the license can be found in the `LICENSE` document.